 Environment and toxicity

-Munition containers having lost their integrity are leaking chemical compounds and heavy metals, polluting sea waters and sediment.
-By digestion of marine flora and fauna these compounds of concern are introduced to the marine food web.
-The disposal of dangerous munition objects also involves risks especially for marine mammals and the ecosystem as a whole.
+Munition containers that have lost their integrity are leaking chemical compounds and heavy metals, polluting seawater and sediment.
+Through the digestion of marine flora and fauna, these compounds of concern are introduced to the marine food web.
+The disposal of dangerous munition objects also involves risks, especially for marine mammals and the ecosystem as a whole.

-New measurement methods allowing to assess and monitor environmental pathways and toxicity of munition compounds in the seas and to understand the associated risks which leads to accurate prediction of the foreseeable risk development.
+New measurement methods allow the assessment and monitoring of environmental pathways and toxicity of munition compounds in the seas and to understand the associated risks, leading to accurate prediction of the foreseeable risk development.

 KMCW’21: Environmental & Societal Impacts